 Building on the benefits

 Just a year ago, our client couldn’t imagine a reality where they had easy access to the data they needed—from SAP and third-party sources—to support their business, let alone accurate and insightful reporting at their fingertips.
 But thanks to a refreshed data and analytics strategy with Snowflake as the cornerstone of a multisource technology ecosystem, the client can ingest and analyze data faster, easier, and with greater accuracy and impact.
-Those eight different shipment reports are now in one beautiful dashboard that’s just a click away for business users across departments and hierarchies.
-Business teams can pull indicator reports from Snowflake on a regular basis and adjust their pricing, sales, customer service, or manufacturing strategies to maximize opportunities.
 Here are just a few examples of the impact:

 - Freight lane optimization: By replacing the team’s time-consuming manual data collection and analysis process with an auto-feed of freight lane rates from the Snowflake Data Marketplace, the team was able to extract timely and verified data, engineer it, and compare it to existing freight spend.
 From this process, we could identify inefficiencies and excess costs in their shipment network, which equipped our client to negotiate lower freight contracts with shipping partners—saving the manufacturer an estimate $3M- $5M in annual savings.
 We’re now working with the logistics team to engineer a more efficient tendering process, which will optimize how they assign their 1,000-plus daily shipments across five carriers.
 The new process will replace the existing chronological approach with one that identifies and automates the best possible configuration of carriers with shipments to optimize costs.